tomhrr/dale/doc/2-18-array.md

 #### `front`

 Linkage: `extern`
-Returns: `T`
+Returns: `(p T)`
 Parameters:

   * `(arrp (ref (Array T N)))`: An array reference.

-Returns the value of the first element in the array.
+Returns a pointer to the value of the first element in the array.

 #### `back`

 Linkage: `extern`
-Returns: `T`
+Returns: `(p T)`
 Parameters:

   * `(arrp (ref (Array T N)))`: An array reference.

-Returns the value of the last element in the array.
+Returns a pointer to the value of the last element in the array.

 #### `$`